 The stranger in her turn looked across at a young woman, haggard and weary.
 Her yellowish hair hung in straggling wisps.
 Her eyes looked hard and hunted.
 Her cheeks were thin and sallow.
 Her calico dress was shapeless and begrimed from her work.
 So they looked at each other for one long, appraising second.
 Then the woman in gray smiled.
 “How do you do?” she began.
 “We ran our car into the shade of your lane to have our lunch and rest for a while.
 And I walked on up to buy a few apples, if you have them.”

-Jennie stood staring at the stranger.
+Jennie stood staring at the strange woman.
 There was an unconscious hostility in her eyes.
 This was one of the women from the highway.
 One of those envied ones who passed twinkling through the summer sunshine from pleasure to pleasure while Jennie slaved on.
 But the pretty lady’s smile was disarming.
 Jennie started toward a chair and pulled off the old coat and apron that lay on it.
 “Won’t you sit down?” she said politely.
 “I’ll go and get the apples.
 I’ll have to pick them off the tree.
 Would you prefer rambos?”

 “I don’t know what they are, but they sound delicious.
 But might I come with you?
 I should love to help pick them.”